 - Healthcare & Pharmaceuticals: Hospitals and pharmacies exchange inventory and billing information using EDI files to track stock levels.

-The Challenges of Working with EDI
+Challenges of Manual EDI Shipping

 - Higher labor costs due to repetitive manual tasks.